SURI Toothbrush review: How 2.0 fixed my biggest issue

 What is SURI?

 SURI (short for Sustainable Rituals) is a sustainable and stylish electronic toothbrush that is fully recyclable.
-The toothbrush base is made from aluminium and the disposable heads are made from castor oil and corn starch.
+The toothbrush base is made from aluminium, and the disposable heads are made from castor oil and corn starch.
 It provides a powerful clean thanks to its sonic cleaning technology and dual-speed modes.

-You’ll be happy to know that it is also approved by dentists and with an impressive 4.8 out of 5 on Trustpilot (read all the customer reviews here) you can see that over 7000 SURI Toothbrush owners agree.
+You’ll be happy to know that it is also approved by dentists, and with an impressive 4.8 out of 5 on Trustpilot (read all the customer reviews here), you can see that over 7000 SURI Toothbrush owners agree.

-Features of SURI Toothbrush
+Features of the SURI Toothbrush

 Looking for some straight facts about this electronic toothbrush?
 Check out these nifty features: